 The downside of this is that they can be somewhat sensitive and require a decent amount of social interaction.

-If left alone for long periods of time, like most dogs, it can lash out by becoming destructive and also bad mannered.
+If left alone for long periods, like most dogs, it can lash out by becoming destructive and also bad-mannered.

 Due to their high intelligence and overwhelming eagerness to please, the Bordernese can be easily trained during its younger more impressionable years.